-Originating form Central Victoria, Australia, Martin Gladman is a singer-songwriter, artist, performer and producer in the making, having commenced a Bachelor of Arts (Music Production) in 2022 at the Australian College of Arts, Melbourne.
+Originating form Central Victoria, Australia, Martin Gladman is a singer-songwriter, artist, performer and producer in the making.
 Having thrown in the towel on music in his early twenties, Martin focused his time working as a social worker, counsellor, community development worker and sexual health educator.
 From working with those sleeping on the street to the so-called elite, to volunteering his time as a sexual health educator in Melbourne’s sex clubs, to running one of Australia’s most respected University's student counselling services, Martin has had the pleasure of working with and supporting people from all walks of life.

 After working with thousands of people and discussing the most intimate parts of their lives, Martin came learn that what we as a humanity have erroneously accepted and labelled as the ‘human condition’ is more akin to a plague than a condition that we need accept or abide by.
 And it is here that Martin was inspired to get back into music, to support people beyond his counselling room to see that no matter what has come before, nor happening now, that deep within our hearts is an innate beauty that remains untouched, just waiting to come out - always untainted.